Your web browser is outdated and may be insecure

 The RCN believes that all nurses and nursing support workers, wherever they work, deserve to receive fair pay, terms and conditions.

-The RCN is, therefore, not making a recommendation to members whether you should vote to accept or reject this offer.
+The RCN is therefore not making a recommendation to members whether you should vote to accept or reject this offer.

 It is for RCN members employed by Erskine to have the final say on this offer.

-While we are providing those members with RCN support, reaching the pay offer stage is a separate process.
+The RCN has been campaigning for Fair Pay for Nursing and believe it is our members who should decide on any pay offer.
 The RCN needs to know if you accept or reject this offer.
 The local negotiation team (including Partnership TU colleagues) believe the current offer is the best available through the established means of partnership negotiation at this time.

-The consultative ballot will be open from 12 noon on Friday 6 October 2023 to 12 noon on Tuesday 17 October.
+The consultative ballot will be open from 12 noon on Tuesday 21 January to 12 noon on Tuesday 11 February.

 You can find the details of the pay offer and more information about what this means for your pay in Erskine’s pay offer letter and on the consultation page where you can cast your vote.
 Please read these documents carefully to support your decision making.

 When you have cast your vote and had your say on this pay offer, the result will be used to inform the formal response to the pay offer that will be communicated to Erskine.
-If RCN members vote to accept the offer, we will notify Erskine that RCN members accept the pay offer.

 If RCN members vote to reject the pay offer, we will notify Erskine that RCN members have rejected the pay offer and seek further negotiations.
 However, it is the opinion of local negotiators that Erskine Management team are unlikely to enter into further negotiation given the confines of its reported medium to long-term financial position.
 RCN Erskine members would be engaged to consider any further means of resolution.

 This pay offer is for all staff directly employed by Erskine.
-The pay offer includes:

 It is important that you read the offer document carefully and understand what the offer means for you.